tomroh/fitur/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* A note about there is a new package maintainer
+* The note is because there is a new maintainer email.
-* A note about the added .travis.yml file

 ## There are no downstream dependencies